 Tip: Make sure the computer turns on, if nothing happens (no lights, no sound, no fans, etc.) the computer has a power related issue.

-Caution: Some of the below steps recommend removing physical parts within the computer.
+Caution: Some of the steps below recommend removing physical parts within the computer.
 While in the computer it is highly recommend that you be aware of ElectroStatic Discharge (ESD) and its potential hazards.

 Remove new hardware